icebear8/arctic/nodered/README.md

 # Configuration and setup
 * Use the built-in git support from Node-RED.
 * At each container start a git user and ssh key is created if not available
+* The newly created key is printed to the log at startup

 ##  Available volumes
 | VOLUME            | Description |